-Student performance is measured using published grading policies that include prompt return of accurately, fairly, and consistently graded assessments that are supervised by a qualified instructor or faculty member.
+Student academic performance is measured using published grading policies that include prompt return of accurately, fairly, and consistently graded examinations and assignments assessments that are supervised by a qualified instructor or faculty member.
 The institution publishes its assignment marking system, course extension policy, and information on issuance and completion of incomplete grades and applies them with fairness and consistency.
-Students are informed of their academic progress and standing in the program at regular intervals throughout their enrollment.
+Students are informed of their academic progress and standing in the program at regular intervals throughout their enrollment. (language is relocated to sub paragraph IV.E above)